storj/storj/docs/design/auditing-containment.md

 `IncrementPending` is an upsert that is used when an "uncooperative" node is identified during the normal process, and when a node doesn't pass a reverification.

 `Delete` will be used to delete the pendingAudit from the ContainmentDB after the node either passes or fails the audit.
+It will also update the node's NodeDossier to set `contained` to false.

 #### Pending Audits SQL Table
 ```sql